-Politicians including Canadian Prime Minister Justin Trudeau, French Prime Minister Emmanuel Macron and U.K. Prime Minister Boris Johnson were caught on video mocking Donald Trump while in conversation with Princess Anne and others during a reception at Buckingham Palace on Tuesday evening to mark 70 years of NATO cooperation.
+Politicians in including Canadian Prime Minister Justin Trudeau, French Prime Minister Emmanuel Macron and U.K. Prime Minister Boris Johnson were caught on video mocking Donald Trump while in conversation with Princess Anne and others during a reception at Buckingham Palace on Tuesday evening to mark 70 years of NATO cooperation.

 A microphone picks up Johnson asking Macron: “Is that why you were late?” before Trudeau interrupts: “He was late because he takes a 40-minute press conference off the top.”